Overview

 Mobility Highlights

-- See how people benefit from pedestrian zones, bike lanes, and streets reclaimed from cars.
+- Experience how people benefit from pedestrian zones, bike lanes, and streets reclaimed from cars, like the weekly Muévete en Bici open street.

 Public Realm Highlights